-One of the greatest archaeological discoveries of all time.
+See one of the greatest archaeological discoveries of all time at Sutton Hoo.

-In the late 1930s, a landowner named Mrs Edith May Pretty allowed her nephew to dig into an unusual-looking hill near Woodbridge after he had become fascinated by the idea of finding some treasure.
-What he found went beyond his wildest dreams: the mound was a ‘Hoo’, a Saxon burial site filled with golden artifacts, ancient weapons, masks and jewels, all housed in a 90-foot-long ship that had been buried along with its passenger.
+In the late 1930s, landowner Edith May Pretty enlisted the help of a Suffolk archaeologist to dig into an ancient mound near Woodbridge.
+What he found went beyond their wildest dreams: a ‘Hoo’ - a Saxon burial site filled with weapons, masks and gold coins, all housed in a 90-foot-long ship that had been buried along with its passenger.

 VisitEngland would like to invite you to take part in a short survey about our website.